othomation/api-recettes/README.md

 ## Description

-API 'animals' for create, modify, delete and view animals.
+API 'recettes' for create, modify, delete and view recipes.

 ## What is used here ?